MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-psimpersonateclient.md

 The <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-seimpersonateclientex">SeImpersonateClientEx</a> routine can be used to cause a thread to impersonate a user.

-For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.
+For more information about security and access control, see [Windows security model for driver developers](/windows-hardware/drivers/driversecurity/windows-security-model) and the documentation on these topics in the Windows SDK.

 ## -see-also